Travel Report Australia: from Brisbane to Cairns (June 2019)

 The one-day excursion we have made can be found here.

-The highlights are: Lake McKenzie, 75 Mile Beach, Wreck SS Dunning, Eli Creek, Colored Hills and with a bit of luck some wild dingoes.
+Lake McKenzie, 75 Mile Beach, Wreck SS Dunning, Eli Creek, Colored Hills and with a bit of luck some wild dingoes.
 We have seen everything and can really recommend the tour, despite 40 people in the off-road vehicle.
-By the way, the eclaires, in the bakery on the island, are the best we had on the whole tour.
-Delicious!
+By the way, the eclaires, in the bakery on the island, are the best we had on the whole tour!

 At 5pm we head back to the ferry and the island says goodbye with a beautiful sunset.
 At 6:30pm you are back in the hotel.

 This will be the longest trip on our tour.
 Nearly 900km from Hervey Bay to Mackay in one day to have more time later.
 The track is really nice.
 Nevertheless, we are glad as we arrive at 7pm in Mackay.
 10h in the car is exhausting.